Welcome by the Founder and President Graciano Masauso

 My role as Founder and President is to oversee the resolute execution of the Strategic Plan 2020-2025 and to instil the AHO values into every member of this organisation; to exhibit compassion and integrity, to respect diversity and to establish equality.
 These values are the foundations of what the AHO plans to build by 2030 and they will cement the implementation of our strategic objectives every step of the way.

-I would like to thank the following people and institutions without whose support I would not be alive today: my brother Andrew the kidney donor, Dr Grace Mugabe for helping to raise the funds, Fr Nigel Johnson SJ for coordinating the campaign and working up at night to take me to hospital, Dr Chiratidzo Ellen Ndlovu, Renal Physician for looking after my medical needs in Zimbabwe, Dr Hendrick Viljeon for looking after my medical needs in South Africa, Professor Botha and his team of surgeons for carry out kidney transplant, Garden City Hospital, Parirenyatwa Group of Hospitals, Members of the diplomatic corps; Mr Ali Halimeh Palestine Ambassador to Zimbabwe, Italian Embassy in Zimbabwe, Iranian Embassy in Zimbabwe, Shapstone Musiyarira and UZ for the community for initiating the cause, Kidney soldiers for walking 450 km to raise funds and awareness, Mrs Vivienne Hill for chairing the Graciano Masauso Trust Fund, the Graciano Masauso Trust Fund board, University of Zimbabwe for paying for dialysis and sundries, Sr Kwesha and the staff at Ward B6 Renal Unit at Parirenyatwa Hospital, Goromonzi High School for donation, Mbare High School for donation, Amai Mugweni for donation, Fr Bob SJ for major donation, Fr Heribert Muller SJ for organising trip to Germany to raise funds for AHO, Fr Nobert Gille SJ and Fr Christian SJ.
+I would like to thank the following people and institutions without whose support I would not be alive today: my brother Andrew the kidney donor, Dr Grace Mugabe for helping to raise the funds, Fr Nigel Johnson SJ for coordinating the campaign and working up at night to take me to hospital, Dr Chiratidzo Ellen Ndlovu, Renal Physician for looking after my medical needs in Zimbabwe, Dr Hendrick Viljeon for looking after my medical needs in South Africa, Professor Botha and his team of surgeons for carry out kidney transplant, Garden City Hospital, Parirenyatwa Group of Hospitals, Members of the diplomatic corps; Mr Ali Halimeh Palestine Ambassador to Zimbabwe, Italian Embassy in Zimbabwe, Iranian Embassy in Zimbabwe, Shapstone Musiyarira and UZ for the community for initiating the cause, Kidney soldiers for walking 450 km to raise funds and awareness, Mrs Vivienne Hill for chairing the Graciano Masauso Trust Fund, the Graciano Masauso Trust Fund board, University of Zimbabwe for paying for dialysis and sundries, Sr Kwesha and the staff at Ward B6 Renal Unit at Parirenyatwa Hospital, Goromonzi High School for donation, Mbare High School for donation, Amai Mugweni for donation, Fr Bob SJ for major donation, Fr Heribert Muller SJ for paying for my school fees and for organising trip to Germany to raise funds for AHO, Fr Nobert Gille SJ for looking after me and paying for my education from primary school to GCSE and Fr Christian SJ for looking after me.